-This is the story of a 20′ sailboat manufactured in Norway in 1956 by the Ejvinds Company.
+This is the story of the Norway boat, a 20′ sailboat manufactured in Norway in 1956 by the Ejvinds Company.
 This boat sailed from Iceland to the east coast of Canada, then down to Miami.
 From Miami, it sailed south to St. Croix and the Virgin Islands.
 After a few years in St. Croix it was brought to the Florida Keys 1967 and had two or three different owners.
-I purchased it in the Florida Keys in 2003 and brought it to my home in Murray, Kentucky for restoration.
+I purchased the Norway boat in the Florida Keys in 2003 and brought it to my home in Murray, Kentucky for restoration.
 Continue reading →

 On November 27, 2006, ground was broken on a perfect waterfront site overlooking the Les Cheneaux islands in Cedarville, Michigan in a ceremony that marked the end of a two-year fundraising effort and the beginning of The Great Lakes Boatbuilding School.

 Vern, a good friend of mine, turned the exterior of a wooden goblet made from a nice piece of spalted sycamore.
 Unfortunately, the blank was not as dry as he thought and it cracked along one edge as it sat uncovered on his lathe overnight.
 He called to see if there was anything available for gluing it back together.
 I said I had some ideas and asked him to drop it off at work so I could take a stab at the repair.
 Continue reading →

 The Gougeon Technical Department has added a new lab technician, Bryan Jacobs.